Ductile iron: Composition

 Elements such as copper or tin may be added to increase tensile and yield strength while simultaneously reducing ductility.
 Improved corrosion resistance can be achieved by replacing 15–30% of the iron in the alloy with varying amounts of nickel, copper, or chromium.
+Other ductile iron compositions often have a small amount of sulfur as well.

 Silicon as a graphite formation element can be partially replaced by aluminum to provide better oxidation protection.

 Applications

 Much of the annual production of ductile iron is in the form of ductile iron pipe, used for water and sewer lines.
-It competes with polymeric materials such as PVC, HDPE, LDPE and polypropylene, which are all much lighter than steel or ductile iron; being softer and weaker, these require protection from physical damage.
+It competes with polymeric materials such as polyvinyl chloride (PVC), high-density polyethylene (HDPE), low-density polyethylene(LDPE) and polypropylene, which are all much lighter than steel or ductile iron; being softer and weaker, these require protection from physical damage.

-Ductile iron is specifically useful in many automotive components, where strength must surpass that of aluminum but steel is not necessarily required.
+Ductile iron is specifically useful in many automotive components, where strength must surpass that of aluminum but more expensive steel is not necessarily required.
 Other major industrial applications include off-highway diesel trucks, class 8 trucks, agricultural tractors, and oil well pumps.
 In the wind power industry ductile iron is used for hubs and structural parts like machine frames.
 Ductile iron is suitable for large and complex shapes and high (fatigue) loads.

-Ductile iron is used in many grand piano harps (the iron plates to which high-tension piano strings are attached).
+Ductile iron is used in many piano harps (the iron plates which anchor piano strings).

 Ductile iron is used for vises.
 Previously, regular cast iron or steel was commonly used.
-The properties of ductile iron make it a significant upgrade in strength and durability from cast iron without having to use steel, which is more expensive.
+The properties of ductile iron make it a significant upgrade in strength and durability from cast iron without having to use steel, which is expensive and has poor castability.